cap-js/docs/tools/lint/meta/assoc2many-ambiguous-key.md

 #### ❌ &nbsp; Incorrect example

-If we extend this example by creating a `view` on `Author` with a key `ID` and the element `bookIDs` without an `ON` condition, the rule is triggered since the key is no longer unique as `bookIDs` leads to multiple entries:
+If we extend this example by creating a view `AuthorView` with a key `ID` and the element `bookIDs` without an `ON` condition, the rule is triggered since the key is no longer unique and `bookIDs` leads to multiple entries:

 ::: code-group
 <<< ../examples/assoc2many-ambiguous-key/incorrect/db/schema.cds#snippet{cds:line-numbers} [db/schema.cds]